 We performed the first analysis of hippocampal volume using NetWAS, which uses machine learning algorithms applied to tissue-specific functional interaction network to prioritize GWAS results.
 Our findings support the idea that tissue-specific networks may provide helpful context for understanding the etiology of common human diseases and reveal challenges that network-based approaches encounter in some datasets.
 Our source code and intermediate results files can facilitate the development of methods to address these challenges.

 Song, Ailin; Yan, Jingwen; Kim, Sungeun; Risacher, Shannon Leigh; Wong, Aaron K.; Saykin, Andrew J.; Shen, Li; and Greene, Casey S., "Network-Based Analysis of Genetic Variants Associated with Hippocampal Volume in Alzheimer’S Disease: A Study of Adni Cohorts" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2991.